mikowitz/mikowitz.github.io/_drafts/alphabet-5.md

 {% endhighlight %}

 One last piece, and that is the least frequent row, which is iterating through the pitch row we have.
-In pseudocode, this is a simple exercise:
+In English, this is a simple exercise:

 {% highlight pseudocode %}
 index = 0